gbif/ipt/IPTReleaseNotes23.wiki.md

 ## Dependency Notes

 This new version has been tested and designed to work on Tomcat 6.0, 7.0, and 8.0.
-IPT 2.3 will be the last version designed to run on Java 6.
-Future versions of the IPT will be designed to run on Java 8, so please be proactive and plan a Java upgrade on your server soon.
+IPT 2.3 can still run on servers with Java 6, however, future versions will be designed to run on Java 8 so please be proactive and plan a Java upgrade on your server soon.

 ## Viewing the IPT change log